sabman/website/designs/blog/02-npm-intro.md

 development. `"devDependencies"` lists the packages, like test suites and debugging tools, that are only useful in development.

-You can easily create a valid `package.json` file with the `npm init` command.  `npm install blerg --save` will install `blerg` package and add it as a dependency in your `package.json` file.
+Some useful shortcuts: you can easily create a valid `package.json` file with the `npm init` command, and  `npm install blerg --save` will install the `blerg` package and automatically add it as a dependency.

 Now, if you run `npm install` without any arguments, it will automatically install your project's dependencies.